TSMaitry/alaterm/bug_report.md

 ---

 **Describe the bug**
-Remember: Alaterm bug reports are only for alaterm installer scripts, not programs.
+Remember: Alaterm bug reports are for Alaterm install scripts, not programs.

 **Your device**
 What is your device?
 Example: Samsung Galaxy Tab A 2019.